etlegacy/etlegacy-docs/etltv.rst

 * Fixed and added `SpectatorAttackFollow` trace
 * Removed CVAR_SERVERINFO flag from g_fixedphysics, g_fixedphysicsfps and g_pronedelay cvars
 * `G_ETTV` gameexport is now only kept for ETTV compatibility
+* Added `tvgamecommands` help info (/commands, excludes commands that are not available for currently running mod)
+* Added possibility to intercept master server commands in lua (et_ClientCommand clientnum == -2), with this addition not natively supported mods could add support for their game commands fully in lua: client requests stats->lua sends requests to master server->intercept response->save/send over to client, or even auto updates without interaction with clients)